OpenTermsArchive/docs/content/terms/how-to-subscribe-rss.en.md

 ---
-title: "How to subscribe to terms changes"
+title: "How to be notified of terms changes"
 aliases: /subscribe-rss/
 ---